rmsrosa/random_notes/docs/src/generative/simple_score_matching.md

 The differentiation for the optimization is with respect to the parameters, while the differentiation of the modeled score function is on the variate, but still this is a great computational challenge and not all AD are fit for that.
 For this reason, we resort to centered finite differences to approximate the derivative of the modeled score function.
 We will use automatic differentiation of the modeled score function in a separate note, for illustrative purposes.

 This is a one-dimensional example.
-For higher-dimensional examples, the *sliced-score matching* approach of [Y. Song, S. Garg, J. Shi, S. Ermon, Sliced Score Matching: A Scalable Approach to Density and Score Estimation, Proceedings of The 35th Uncertainty in Artificial Intelligence Conference, PMLR 115:574-584, 2020](https://proceedings.mlr.press/v115/song20a.html) is quite useful (see also the blog discussion [Y. Song, Sliced Score Matching: A Scalable Approach to Density and Score Estimation](http://yang-song.net/blog/2019/ssm/))
+For higher-dimensional examples, the *sliced-score matching* approach of [Song, Garg, Shi, and Ermon (2020)](https://proceedings.mlr.press/v115/song20a.html) is quite useful (see also [Song's blog on sliced score matching](http://yang-song.net/blog/2019/ssm/)).

 For a python version of a similar pedagogical example, see [Eric J. Ma (2021)](https://ericmjl.github.io/score-models/).
 There, they use AD on top of AD, via the [google/jax](https://github.com/google/jax) library, which apparently handles this double-AD not so badly.